Igor Krasilov / Shutterstock

 Pure gallium does not dissolve easily in caustic alkali and is resistant to mineral acids.
 It forms several salts at different valences.
 In the molten state, gallium attacks other metals.

 Since gallium has a broad liquid temperature range, it is used in high-temperature thermometers.
 Additionally, it is used as a wetting agent in tin-lead solders, which reduces the solder’s susceptibility to oxidation.

 In silicon semiconductors, gallium is utilized as an electron carrier.
 Gallium arsenide (GaAs) is utilized as a semiconductor and also in rectifiers that work at 316 °C (600 °F).
 Furthermore, it is used in lenses in CO2 laser systems, and can directly convert electricity into coherent light.

-As an alloying agent to reduce the melting point of the alloy.
+Gallium is used as an alloying agent, to reduce the melting point of alloys.

 Magnesium gallate that contains divalent impurities like Mn2+ is used in commercial ultraviolet activated powder phosphors.

 Gallium triiodide (GaI3) and gallium selenide (GaSe) are used in electronic applications.